In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 - blue/red color magnet letters – they come organized in a case for less than $25!

-- wooden letters
+- wooden letters – this is what we have

 Specialty Art Supplies

-We started out with cheap Crayola water color paints and printer paper.
+We started out with cheap Crayola watercolor paints and printer paper.
 Over time we’ve added to our art supply collection.

 We have grown to love having slightly higher quality art supplies on hand.
 If art at home interests you, add to your stash over time.
-Tip- request new stuff for kid birthdays if your kids enjoy receiving art supplies.

 Some of the brushes, paints & papers come in large quantities… they will either last a long time or you can buy some cheap storage containers and share with a friend.